-An insecure attachment can be defined as a bond formed between parent and child that lacks consistency and full trust.
-Parents who are unreliable or inconsistent when meeting their child's needs for safety and security raise children who grow into adults with insecure attachment issues.
+An insecure attachment can be defined as a bond formed between a parent or caregiver and their child that lacks consistency and trust.
+Parents who are unreliable or inconsistent when meeting their child's needs for safety and security might raise children who grow into adults with insecure attachment styles.

-For example, a mother who is unavailable to meet her child's needs or who is rejecting and cold creates a bond that may lead the child to avoid emotional intimacy as an adult.
-A child whose mother was inconsistent (providing security sometimes but not other times) will potentially mature into an adult who experiences extreme anxiety or switches between distance and attachment.
+For example, a mother who is unavailable to meet her child's needs or is rejecting and cold creates a bond that may lead the child to avoid emotional intimacy as an adult.
+A child whose mother was inconsistent, providing security sometimes but not other times, might mature into an adult who experiences extreme anxiety or switches between distance and attachment.
 These behaviors can significantly differ from how secure children act with their parents.
 However, it isn't the child's fault that this insecure attachment has formed.

-When you compare people who had secure attachments to their caregivers with those with insecure attachments, what you see will likely mirror day and night.
+When you compare people with secure attachments to their caregivers with those with insecure attachments, the behaviors can look much different.
 Securely attached adults can function in happy, healthy relationships.
-They seek intimacy, are open and willing partners, they can trust and be trusted by others.
-This isn't to say those with secure attachments won't have problems in their marriages.
-But because of their positive outlooks, strong relationship role models, and healthy self-esteem, they can usually work through these issues and build secure emotional ties.
+They seek intimacy, are open and willing partners, and can trust and be trusted by others.
+Securely attached individuals can still experience challenges and conflict in relationships.
+However, because of their outlook, strong relationship role models, boundaries, and healthy self-esteem, they may work through these challenges and cut ties when needed.

-Those with an avoidant attachment type are distant and don't connect well emotionally since they learned during childhood that their emotional needs are unlikely to be met.
-Those with an ambivalent attachment style are anxious and insecure, craving love but fear that they may never secure the emotional connection they so desperately desire.
-Adults who developed a disorganized attachment style during childhood often end up angry and depressed because of the trauma and fear they experienced in their early years.
-Although they crave security, their behavior is often seen as chaotic and explosive.
+Those with an avoidant attachment style may be emotionally distant and struggle to connect emotionally, as they learned during childhood that their emotional needs would not be met.
+Those with an anxious attachment style are often anxious and insecure, craving love but fearing that they may never secure the emotional connection they desperately desire.

 Coping Mechanisms For Insecure Attachment Styles